datasdeepak/docs/_reference/help.md

 ---
-title: notion help
+title: jetson help
 ---

-# `notion help`
+# `jetson help`

-The `notion help` command has the following synax:
+The `jetson help` command has the following synax:

 ```
-Get some help with a notion command
+Get some help with a jetson command

 Usage:
-    notion help [<command>]
+    jetson help [<command>]
-    notion help -h | --help
+    jetson help -h | --help

 Options:
     -h, --help     Display this message